 Nickie Michaud Wild

-Nickie Michaud Wild (Ph.D., University at Albany, State University of New York) is a Visiting Assistant Professor of Sociology at Mount Holyoke College.
-Her publications include analyses of the rise of political humor in the post-9/11 era, and the interaction of political humor with the journalistic public sphere.
-She has published articles in the American Journal of Cultural Sociology and the Journal of Broadcasting and Electronic Media.
+Nickie Michaud Wild (Ph.D., University at Albany, State University of New York) is an Assistant Professor of Sociology at Upper Iowa University.
+Her publications include analyses of the influence of political humor in the post-9/11 era, and the interaction of political humor with the journalistic public sphere.
+She has published articles in the American Journal of Cultural Sociology, the Journal of Broadcasting and Electronic Media, Communication, Culture and Critique, the European Journal of Cultural Studies, and a book, Dubious Pundits: Presidential Politics, Late-Night Comedy, and the Public Sphere.
 Her research interests include media, popular culture, politics, and moral panics.

 University of Southern Denmark